-“The first order of business, in the day and age of the coronavirus, is to take your business confidently online so that you are as close as humanly possible to an all-encompassing ability to conduct business as usual in a highly unusual and uncertain time.
+“The first order of business is to take your business confidently online so that you are able to conduct business in a highly digital space.

-“Brush up on your ability to actively listen to your instincts, but more importantly, your live streaming and virtual tour skills.
+“Brush up on your livestreaming and virtual tour skills.
 If you’re lacking in the area, sign up for some accelerated courses to acquire these skills quickly, or talk to a colleague in your office who you know may be comfortable with these technologies and have them help you get on your way.”

 Adam Kruse, broker/owner with the Hermann London Group out of Maplewood, Missouri, shared: